HahaBill/HahaBill/README.md

 - 👋 Hi, my name is Ton Hoang Nguyen, however you can call me Bill :)

-- 🧑‍💻 At the moment, working as a Software Developer Trainee at [Mendix](https://www.mendix.com)
+- 🧑‍💻 At the moment, working as a Software Engineer at Qafka Robotics

 - 🎁 Started recently contributing to [MindsDB](https://github.com/mindsdb/mindsdb):